 Umrenan E'Seqrur

-Umrenan E'Seqrur was an ancient traveller, scientist, and inventor.
-He lived about 249 thousand years ago.
-He discovered the secret for long life, and lived for a thousand years, passing on the secret to one of his children which he picks to be his successor.
-This tradition is apparent in his descendants to this day.
+Umrenan E’Seqrur was a traveller, scientist, and inventor who lived 75,000 years ago.
+He discovered the secret to long life, extending his own for nearly a thousand years.
+Before his death, he passed this secret to a chosen child—a tradition that continues among his descendants to this day.

 Early Life

-Umrenan spent his early years in a semi-nomadic community comprising approximately 38 individuals.
+Umrenan lived his early years in the semi-nomadic community of his tribe, Seqrur.
 This nomadic lifestyle ignited his desire to explore, discover, and innovate.
 Demonstrating signs of genius from a tender age, he repaired and devised numerous methods for travel and settlement, aiding his family.
-At twelve, he encountered Mernis, a figure renowned for wisdom.
-Mernis imparted his knowledge to Umrenan, who would then either reject, refine, or embrace these teachings.
+At 14, he encountered Memed, a figure renowned for wisdom.
+Memed imparted his knowledge to Umrenan, who would then reject, refine, and embrace these teachings.

 First Journey

-Umrenan eventually decided to return to his hometown of E'Seqruriya.
-E'Seqruriya was a major coastal city founded 5070 thousand years before his time by his ancestors of the Seqrur clan.
+Umrenan eventually decided to return to his hometown.
+Seqruna was a major coastal city founded 15,000 years before his time by his ancestors of the Seqrur clan.
 When he returned, he saw his family and distant relatives.
-He stayed for two weeks before leaving on an expedition with his cousins which would forever alter the course of Nimran.
+He stayed for two weeks before leaving on an expedition with his cousins which would forever alter the course of Nimran history

 Expedition of the Rimnan